Discover how Google Ads works and leverage the paid marketing channel’s power to promote your marketing campaigns

 - Reach your target audience at the right time with segmentation and personalization

-Think of the Google AdWords platform as an online marketplace, where businesses pay to have their ads ranked at the top of the search results page, or get displayed prominently on other websites.
+Think of the Google Ads platform as an online marketplace, where businesses pay to have their ads ranked at the top of the search results page or get displayed prominently on other websites.

-The Google AdWords network is divided into two categories:
+The updated Google Ads platform is divided into two categories:

-- The Display Network: Advertisers place display ads on a vast number of websites across the internet.
+- Display & Video 360: Includes display ads on a vast number of websites across the internet, apps, and YouTube.

 We’ll discuss the basics of the two networks separately throughout the guide.

 Search Ads 360 is the updated version of the DoubleClick Search Ads Network.
 With Search Ads 360, you can plan, buy, and measure search ads on Google.

 When a user types in a search query, the first thing they see on the search results page are PPC ads.
 The following are the ads Google generated for the search phrase – ‘time management tools: